Madmegsox1/DeepQ/README.md

     <img src="https://i.ibb.co/HHd2WNZ/ezgif-com-gif-maker.gif" width=200 alt="video" border="0">
 </p>

-The [example.py] this uses gym (which is a aim training lib), for this example i am using the environment 'LunarLander-v2' which simulates landing a spacecraft on the moon.
+[example.py] this uses gym (which is a aim training lib), for this example i am using the environment 'LunarLander-v2' which simulates landing a spacecraft on the moon.
 We then give control to the AI that uses DeepQ's Agent(the spacecraft) which then learns to land it!:

 ```PY